Staten Island Zoo Internship Program

-The Animal Health & Collection Management internship is designed for individuals seeking to gain exposure to the field of zoo medicine and animal collection.
+The Animal Health & Nutrition internship is designed for individuals seeking to gain exposure to the field of zoo medicine and animal nutrition.

-In order to be eligible for the Animal Health & Collection Management internship, students must be either Junior or Senior undergraduate students or at the graduate level.
-They must also have prior animal care experience.
-Animal Health & Collection Management interns must have their two days available to work fall between Mondays – Thursdays.
+In order to be eligible for this internship, students must be either Junior or Senior undergraduate or at the graduate level.
+They must also have prior animal care and hospital experience.
+Animal Health interns must have at least one day available to work between Monday – Thursday.

 The Nutrition intern will be supervised by the Commissary Manager and the Veterinarian.
 The program is ideal for students interested in zoology, zoo animal nutrition, veterinary medicine, or zookeeping.